bolrog/d2dx/README.md

 ## Features
   - Turns the game into a well behaved DirectX 11 title on Windows 10 (also 7, 8 and 8.1).
   - High quality scaling to fit modern screen sizes, including widescreen aspect ratios.
   - High FPS mod using motion prediction, bypassing the internal 25 fps limit.
-Play at 60 fps and higher!
-(See the [video](https://imgur.com/a/J1F8Ctb) below)
+Play at 60 fps and higher! ([video](https://imgur.com/a/J1F8Ctb))
   - Anti-aliasing of specific jagged edges in the game (sprites, walls, some floors).
   - Seamless windowed/fullscreen switching with (ALT-Enter).
   - Improved fullscreen: instant ALT-TAB and low latency.